If you search your ancestors in Sulmona, Abruzzo, info about your Italian family are stored in the City Office archives or at the parishes.

 In any case, never give up!
 Probably the distance from your country and Italy, some difficulties in understanding and in translation, could complicate your search but this should not discourage you.

-If you want to discuss with other people interested in genealogy research in Sulmona, or if you have questions regarding your family in Sulmona, just leave a message below
+If you want to discuss with other people interested in genealogy research in Sulmona just leave a message below in the comment area

-If your research is in a dead end and you need some professional advices from skilled and reliable Italian genealogists write to email@example.com our expert in Sulmona area will reply to you
+If your research is in a dead end and you need professional help from our local Italian genealogists write to email@example.com our expert in Sulmona area will study your request and will reply to you with a research plan and a quote.